A Formal Separation Between Strategic and Nonstrategic Behavior: Elementary Behavioral Models

-The formal definition of \elementary{} behavioral models is unfortunately more complex than the intuition we just gave.
+The formal definition of elementary behavioral models is unfortunately more complex than the intuition we just gave.
 The reason is that any tuple of $k$ real values can be encoded into a single real number; in information economics this is referred to as \emph{dimension smuggling} \citeeg{nisan06}.
 Without ruling out dimension smuggling, therefore, a restriction that nonstrategic agents rely on only a single number would lack any force.
-We thus define a \emph{no smuggling} criterion; it depends in turn on the concept of a \emph{dictatorial function}.
+We thus restrict the class of functions that an elementary model can use to those that are either \emph{dictatorial} or \emph{non-encoding}; that its, functions that either ignore all inputs but one, or combine their inputs in a way that makes it impossible to determine what any single input must have been.

-\begin{definition}[Dictatorial function] A function $\varphi:\R^m \to \R^n$ is \emph{dictatorial} if its value is completely determined by a single input: $\exists i \in \{1, \ldots, m\}$ such that $\forall x,x' \in \R^{m-1}$, $\forall a \in \R$, $\varphi(x_1, \ldots, x_{i-1}, a, x_{i}, \ldots, x_{m-1}) = \varphi(x'_1, \ldots, x'_{i-1}, a, x'_{i}, \ldots, x'_{m-1})$. \end{definition}
+\begin{definition}[Dictatorial function] A function $\varphi:\R^m \to \R^n$ is \emph{dictatorial} if its value is completely determined by a single input: $\exists i \in \{1, \ldots, m\}$ such that $\forall x,x' \in \R^{m-1}$, $\forall c \in \R$, $\varphi(x_1, \ldots, x_{i-1}, c, x_{i}, \ldots, x_{m-1}) = \varphi(x'_1, \ldots, x'_{i-1}, c, x'_{i}, \ldots, x'_{m-1})$. \end{definition}

 This class of functions takes its name from the social choice condition from which it is inspired; one input to the function $\varphi$ acts as a dictator over $\varphi$'s output.